Believing: Faith and Fear

 Believing is a law and there are two types: positive and negative.
 Positive believing is faith, negative believing is fear.
 It is important that we understand both kinds, for we live according to our believing.

-If we are not believing God's promises and afraid we will be defeated.
+If we are not believing God's promises we could be afraid.
 The one primary thing that defeats a Believer is fear.
-God has told us that we are more than conquerors, have all spiritual blessings, have all our needs met, will prosper, etc., but if we are afraid, which is negative believing, we cannot reap those benefits.
+God has told us that we are more than conquerors, have all spiritual blessings, have all our needs met, will prosper, etc..
+But, if we are afraid, which is negative believing, we cannot reap those benefits.
 We cannot tap the resources that God has provided for us in His Word if we are not believing them.
 If we are believing the world: if we eat this we will get that, if we do this we will experience that—we will receive what we believe.
 We are where we are today because of our believing.
 We will be where we will be tomorrow because of our believing.

 "Fear is the believer's only enemy.
 Fear is sand in the machinery of life" (Wierwille, 1979, pp. 37).
 You can see this all around us.
 There are some people who just live their lives with all their needs met and all is going well with them and they have these great attitudes.
 On the other hand, there are those that all you ever see is defeat in their lives and that all they ever talk about is what dreadful thing happened to them yesterday or last week.
 They seem to be afraid of a variety of things.
 Instead of their lives running smoothly their lives progress like gears encrusted with sand.

 We see in John 9 how fear binds people and encases them so that they do not act on God's Word.

 :1 And as Jesus passed by, he saw a man which was blind from his birth.

 Master, who did sin, this man, or his parents, that he was born blind?

 :3 Jesus answered, Neither hath this man sinned, nor his parents: